Sarpy County lags behind Douglas, Lancaster in early ballot requests

 When a county has a list, John Cartier, director of Voting Rights at Civic Nebraska said, it will “dramatically increase the participation of people who use vote-by-mail” by eliminating the extra step of voters requesting ballots on their own.

-Wayne Bena, Nebraska’s deputy secretary of state for elections, said there’s a handful of counties that keep those lists.
+Wayne Bena, Nebraska’s deputy secretary of state for elections, said a handful of counties keep those lists.
 And some less-populous Nebraska counties vote entirely by mail.

-Lancaster County has had the system in place for over two decades.
+Lancaster County has had the system in place for more than two decades.
 Douglas County looked to Lancaster and other experienced counties as examples when setting up its process for the general election in 2018, according to Douglas County Election Commissioner Brian Kruse.

 Deciding whether to maintain a permanent list involves budget calculations and other considerations.